-- Noncommunicable diseases (NCDs) kill more than 36 million people each year.
+- Noncommunicable diseases (NCDs) kill 38 million people each year.

-- Nearly 80% of NCD deaths - 29 million - occur in low- and middle-income countries.
+- Almost three quarters of NCD deaths - 28 million - occur in low- and middle-income countries.

-- More than nine million of all deaths attributed to NCDs occur before the age of 60; 90% of these "premature" deaths occurred in low- and middle-income countries.
+- Sixteen million NCD deaths occur before the age of 70; 82% of these "premature" deaths occurred in low- and middle-income countries.

-- Cardiovascular diseases account for most NCD deaths, or 17.3 million people annually, followed by cancers (7.6 million), respiratory diseases (4.2 million), and diabetes (1.3 million1).
+- Cardiovascular diseases account for most NCD deaths, or 17.5 million people annually, followed by cancers (8.2 million), respiratory diseases (4 million), and diabetes (1.5 million).

-- These four groups of diseases account for around 80% of all NCD deaths.
+- These 4 groups of diseases account for 82% of all NCD deaths.

-- They share four risk factors: tobacco use, physical inactivity, the harmful use of alcohol and unhealthy diets.
+- Tobacco use, physical inactivity, the harmful use of alcohol and unhealthy diets all increase the risk of dying from an NCD.

 Who is at risk of such diseases?

 All age groups and all regions are affected by NCDs.
-NCDs are often associated with older age groups, but evidence shows that more than 9 million of all deaths attributed to noncommunicable diseases (NCDs) occur before the age of 60.
-Of these "premature" deaths, 90% occurred in low- and middle-income countries.
+NCDs are often associated with older age groups, but evidence shows that 16 million of all deaths attributed to noncommunicable diseases (NCDs) occur before the age of 70.
+Of these "premature" deaths, 82% occurred in low- and middle-income countries.
 Children, adults and the elderly are all vulnerable to the risk factors that contribute to noncommunicable diseases, whether from unhealthy diets, physical inactivity, exposure to tobacco smoke or the effects of the harmful use of alcohol.

 Modifiable behavioural risk factors

-Tobacco use, physical inactivity, unhealthy diet and the harmful use of alcohol increase the risk of or cause most NCDs.
+Tobacco use, physical inactivity, unhealthy diet and the harmful use of alcohol increase the risk of NCDs.

-- Tobacco accounts for almost 6 million deaths every year (including over 600 000 deaths from exposure to second-hand smoke), and is projected to increase to 8 million by 2030.
+- Tobacco accounts for around 6 million deaths every year (including from the effects of exposure to second-hand smoke), and is projected to increase to 8 million by 2030.

-- Half of the 2.32 million annual deaths from harmful drinking are from NCDs.
+- More than half of the 3.3 million annual deaths from harmful drinking are from NCDs 1.

 Metabolic/physiological risk factors